Yuvazay/SR-FLIPFLOP-USING-CASE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: PRIYAADARSHINI K RegisterNumber:212223240126
-*/
+Developed by:YUVASHREE S
 ```
 module ex6sr(s,r,clk,q,qbar);
 input s,r,clk;